This article describes how to go from a multiple-column table...

 1. Select your table.

-3. Select Calculation > Custom Code.
+3. Select Calculation > Custom Code from the toolbar.

-5. Add a line in the format of table_name[row_name, column_name]
+4. In the R Code editor, add a line in the format of table_name[row_name, column_name]

 Using our example, the code to return just the second row of the Male column is: